 Expleo Makes Flight-Ready Spare Parts Smarter with AM

 The dado panel — also called a decompression panel — is the familiar grill located at the bottom of the aircraft cabin wall, beside the window seat.
-In normal conditions, it stays partially open to allow air that enters the cabin from the ceiling to exit through the side-wall.
-In the case of a sudden change in pressure, such as decompression, it fully opens to accelerate pressure equalization between the cabin and the area affected by the decompression.
+In normal conditions, it stays partially open to allow air that enters the cabin from the ceiling to exit through the side wall.
+In the event of a sudden change in pressure, such as decompression, the dado panel fully opens to speed up the pressure equalization between the cabin and the area affected by the decompression.

-Expleo knew there was a better way.
-They reached out to Materialise to combine their certified design and manufacturing expertise and develop a more sustainable solution that would result in huge cost savings.
+Expleo knew there had to be a better way, so they reached out to Materialise to combine their complementary certified design expertise and additive manufacturing know-how to develop a more sustainable solution that would result in huge cost savings.

 Improving, not just replacing

 Developing innovative solutions for the aerospace industry requires some out-of-the-box thinking, and this was one of the strengths of the partnership between DOA-certified Expleo and POA-certified Materialise.

 Although replacing broken or defective parts with like-for-like 3D-printed parts would already have been cheaper than replacing the entire panel, Expleo saw the potential to do something more impactful.
 So they went back to the drawing board.

 Instead of simply replacing a broken part, their goal was to design new elements that not only fix the problem at hand, but actually strengthen the panel and reduce the risk of further breakages.
 For example, where a single latch fixing the panel’s metal arms breaks (as can be seen in the images below), the newly designed part restores the original function, plus it reinforces the whole section.